ILIAS-eLearning/ILIAS/Services/WebServices/RPC/lib/README.txt

 5) Enable the Lucene indexing for cron jobs by ticking the checkbox 'Administration -> Cron-jobs -> Update Lucene index'.

+6) Enter the IP and the port of the Server in 'Administration -> WebServices':

+E.g:
+Host: 127.0.0.1
+Port: 11111

+7) Finally save these settings.

 C Indexing ILIAS HTML learning modules
 -------------------------------------------------------------------------------